-The College admits full-time and part-time graduate students studying for PhDs and Master courses, and full-time mature undergraduate students aged 21 and over.
-Total student numbers in 2020/21 (including part-time graduates and graduates writing up or under examination) of 641 represented an increase of over 10% on the previous year (577).

-The following chart shows the figures for full-time students over the past five years as of 1 January each year:
+The College admits full-time and part-time postgraduate students studying for PhDs and Master courses, and full-time mature undergraduate students aged 21 and over.
+Total student numbers in 2021/22 (including part-time postgraduates and postgraduates writing up or under examination) of 676 represented an increase of over 5% on the previous year (641).
+This is the largest number of students the College has had.
+The following chart shows the figures for full-time students over the past ten years as of 1 January each year:

-The College has a commitment to managed growth, in line with the University of Cambridge's ambitions.
+College has a commitment to managed growth, in line with the University of Cambridge's ambitions.
 There is significant benefit to the College community to ensure sufficient mature first-degree undergraduate and PhD students attend.
 These students typically complete a minimum of three-years and provide academic and community continuity within the student body and the College community.